This article was updated in April 2021.

 The Basics of Child Custody in Georgia

 When deciding child custody cases, judges in Georgia will put the best interests of the child first.
 The decision is gender-neutral; mothers do not get preferential treatment.
+That means fathers have an equally good chance of being awarded child custody, as long as it’s demonstrably in the child’s best interest.

 There are two types of custody in Georgia: legal and physical.